 Ingolf: Let me get this straight — you're the Sword, and the sword is the Sword?

 This Is Reality: A lot of the early conversations between Mike and Astrid are variations on this theme.

 Token Evil Teammate: Sandra Arminger, amongst the founders of the High Kingdom of Montival.
-None of the other leaders trust her any farther than they could throw John Hordle — wise of them, as even though she is sincere in her desire to make the High Kingdom a viable entity (helps that her own daughter will be High Queen), she is never above seeking the PPA's advantage.
+None of the other leaders trust her any farther than they could throw John Hordle — wise of them, as even though she is sincere in her desire to make the High Kingdom a viable entity (helps that her own daughter will be High Queen and her grandchildren will form the subsequent dynasty), she is never above seeking the PPA's advantage.
 Her political acumen and her extensive information network make her a very effective ally all the same, as does the fact that she will make sure the dirty work, such as blackmail or assassination, is taken care of.

 Tomboy and Girly Girl: Tiphaine d'Ath and Delia de Stafford.
 Tiphaine is the toughest woman — arguably the toughest person — in the Protectorate, dresses in male garb (usually a big no-no in that realm), wears her hair in a pageboy and would wear it shorter if she could, and doesn't like children.
 Her lover Delia is a complete creampuff, an expert weaver and needlewoman who never dresses in anything less than the height of feminine fashion, wears her hair long and lush, and loves babies.
 Naturally, they're inseparable.